gray rectangle with angle

 Your pre-trip inspection should include a visual check of your fuel tank and battery area to make sure nothing is cracked or leaking.
 Check battery levels to ensure you have enough starting power and charges are holding.

-Check for fluid leaks by looking under the truck for signs of fluid on the ground, including:
+Check under the truck for fluid leaks.
+Fluid on the ground could be from:

 • Fuel